algo26-matthias/idna-convert/UPGRADING.md

 the format of the outcome, so it's more clear to distinguish, what you need.
 This should be easier to grasp then the old method names `encode()` and `decode()`.
 Usually you will only need one conversion direction per script run, so why bother loading and parsing all the other unused code, then?

-Also the handling of host names (simple labels like `exämple` or FQHNs like `www.exämple.cöm`) is now separated from that of email addresses and URLs.
+Also the handling of host names (simple labels like `my-hostname` or FQHNs like `some-host.my-domain.example`) is now separated from that of email addresses and URLs.
 Both classes offer the same set of public methods: